Ibn Khaldūn and Hierarchy Today

 Who is Ibn Khaldūn?

 Ibn Khaldūn was an Arab historian, philosopher, and theorist of the 14th century.
 He was born in Tunis, the capital of modern-day Tunisia, during a time of political instability throughout the region.
-He served numerous political roles, but after stepping back, began writing works of history, sociology, and more.
+He served numerous political roles, but after stepping back, he began writing works of history, sociology, and more.

-His most known work was the Muqaddimah, written in 1377.
+His most well-known work was the Muqaddimah, written in 1377.
 Initially intended to be a history of the Arabs and the Berbers, he was one of the first in history to develop a type of sociology.
 His sociology was applied to multiple realms, explaining its effects on economy and politics.

 Asabiyyah as Power

 However, for Khaldūn, this unity changes when control is seized.
-In the early stages, leaders remain connected to the communities that they serve, that supported their rise to power.
-Yet as authority shifts to become more secure, this changes.
+In the early stages, leaders remain connected to the communities that they serve, which supported their rise to power.
+Yet, as authority shifts to become more secure, this changes.
 Once the elite secure authority, survival is no longer dependent on collective solidarity.
-Therefore, the elite become separated from who they govern.
+Therefore, the elite become separated from those they govern.
 Power is institutionalized, and social bonds seem less necessary.
 This stage sees asabiyyah decline and go from being inclusive to exclusive, binding certain groups together once authority has been established.
 Hierarchies are formed, groups bunch together, and economic and political factors bond some while excluding others.

 Yet, Khaldūn argued that all political authorities need asabiyyah to exist.
 Even though they may use force, it would not be enough to compensate for an incohesive society.
 In a country without social cohesion, another group with greater asabiyyah would form and replace the rulers, and begin the cycle again.